ParthPatel100/Frogger/PatelFrogger/README.txt

     -frog touching the heart means a life gets given to the player -if game is lost or won, press any button on the controller to return to the main menu screen

-NOTE: The SNES Controller is highly sensitive
+NOTE: The SNES Controller is highly sensitive.
+At times pressing the button once may read the button is pressed twice.